Today, I’ll explain what is WebRTC and tell you how to avoid three mistakes that can easily destroy your video chat project:

 So my first advice would be to get a good understanding of what is WebRTC before you start developing your own application:

-- You should know everything about the servers you must deploy for a WebRTC app.
+- Know everything about the servers you must deploy for a WebRTC app.

 - Learn about the signaling process needed to establish a peer to peer connection.